 Dairy products — including milk, cheese, and yogurt — are a great source of calcium.
 Fish is a lean protein that is packed with vitamin D, and canned fish (containing soft bones) such as salmon, sardines, or tuna can also deliver calcium.

-There are several great sources of calcium that aren’t diary.
+There are several great sources of calcium that aren’t dairy.

 It’s well known that calcium helps strengthen bones, but fruits and vegetables are also essential for good bone health.